AlGepe/OmniSnippets_JS/docs/codeBasics/bigPicture.rst

 .. seealso::

-    If you want to learn more about the recommendations and conventions take a look at the section on :ref:`Programing best practices<bestpractices>`
+    If you want to learn more about the recommendations and conventions take a look at the section on :ref:`Programming best practices<bestpractices>`

 .. rubric:: footnotes